awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

 1. Using the CSR from the previous step as the argument for the `--csr` parameter, issue the root certificate\.
 **Note**
 If you are using AWS CLI version 1\.6\.3 or later, use the prefix `fileb://` when specifying the required input file\.
-This ensures that ACM Private CA parses the Base64\-encoded data correctly\.
+This ensures that AWS Private CA parses the Base64\-encoded data correctly\.

    ```
    $ aws acm-pca issue-certificate \